-If your business is constantly shipping goods whether its national or international, it is imperative to understand the in and outs of freight insurance.
+If your business is constantly shipping goods whether it’s national or international, it is imperative to understand the ins and outs of freight insurance.
 This way you are prepared if and when you need to use it due to possible damage or loss to your products.

 There is no single standard form of freight insurance a carrier can go out and buy and be fully protected.
 There are a few coverage types that you need to know about when looking for additional freight insurance.